Kruhlmann/gasbot/README.md

 ## Modules

 #### [Test Module](modules/test.py)
-Displays the emote Kappa every time it recieves input form the channel.
+Displays the emote Kappa every time it recieves input from the channel.

 #### [Sound Module](modules/sound.py)
 Allows users to play sounds on the broadcasters computer for a cost of points set by the broadcaster in the configuration file